CSAF joins KC-46A operational survey sortie

-U.S. Air Force Chief of Staff Gen. Charles Q. Brown, Jr., prepares to connect with a KC-46A Pegasus during an aerial refueling operational survey out of Joint Base Andrews, Md., Feb.
+U.S. Air Force Chief of Staff Gen. Charles Q. Brown, Jr., mans the boom operator station while observing aerial refueling processes and capabilities of the KC-46A Pegasus during an operational survey out of Joint Base Andrews, Md., Feb.
 22, 2021.
 At full operational capability, the KC-46A will be able to provide next generation aerial refueling support to Air Force, Navy, Marine Corps and partner-nation receivers.
 (U.S. Air Force photo by Tech.
 Sgt.
 Chris Drzazgowski)

 |Date Taken: